-On, 7 October, the SIDC has issued the Information on Submitted Documentation in Clinical Trials on Drugs against COVID-19.
+On 7 October, the SIDC has issued the Information on Submitted Documentation in Clinical Trials on Drugs against COVID-19.
 This document aims specifically at drugs containing genetically modified organisms and states that even during on-going pandemic, laws and SIDC regulations relating to the use of genetically modified organisms still apply with certain exceptions (pursuant to the EU Directive 2020/1043, the clinical trials aiming to cure COVID-19 do not need approval of the Ministry of Environment for GMO handling).
+It contains further rules and recommendations for the procedure.